Ninetalesgh/dndcampaign/vault/database/spells.md

 One creature you can see within range must make an INT Saving Throw.
 On a failure, the target takes 2d6 Poison damage plus 2d10 Psychic damage and the target is [Frightened](conditions.md#frightened) for 1 minute.
 A creature that fails this Save by 5 or more must answer any question asked of it while [Frightened](conditions.md#frightened) in this way, though the spell does not compel it to answer truthfully.
 The [Frightened](conditions.md#frightened) creature repeats this Save at the end of each of its turns, ending the effect on a success.
-At Higher Levels.
-You can target one additional creature for every slot level above 3.
+**Using a Higher-Level Spell Slot.** You can target one additional creature for every slot level above 3.
 - **Classes**: Bard, Warlock
 *(Source: CS)*